How to pay your tuition fees

 How you fund your studies will affect how you pay your tuition fees.
 Learn how you will be expected to pay your tuition fees below.

-Once you have enrolled at university and have been with us for four weeks you will be charged for the whole of your first term.
-You will then be charged for every subsequent term following this.
+You will be charged at the start of the academic year, and will be liable for fees 3 times across the year (once each term.)
 It is therefore extremely important to have the appropriate funds in place beforehand and to know exactly what you have to do in order to pay your tuition fees.

 Payment can be made by cash, cheque, credit or debit card, bank transfer, direct debit and bankers draft (the bankers draft must be payable in sterling and drawn on a UK bank account).